 This guide addresses how to begin thinking about a writing project.

-Understanding the Assignment – MIT (MIT Writing and Communication Center)
+Understanding an Assignment (MIT Writing and Communication Center)

 When you get a writing task, the first step is to make sure you understand what you are being asked to do.
 This guide explains how to understand a writing assignment.

-Understanding the Assignment – UNC (The University of North Carolina at Chapel Hill, The Writing Center)
+Understanding Assignments (UNC Chapel Hill, The Writing Center)

 “The first step in any successful college writing venture is reading the assignment.
 While this sounds like a simple task, it can be a tough one.
 This handout will help you unravel your assignment and begin to craft an effective response.
 Much of the following advice will involve translating typical assignment terms and practices into meaningful clues to the type of writing your instructor expects.”

 “This resource describes some steps you can take to better understand the requirements of your writing assignments.
 This resource works for either in-class, teacher-led discussion or for personal use.”

 Write a Great Essay Using The Topoi (Associate Professor of Writing Mark Marino, USC Dornsife College of Letters, Arts and Sciences)